 Watch Out for E-Checks

-If you link a bank account to PayPal instead of a credit card, PayPal might process the payment as an “e-check.”
-These can take a few days to clear.
-Airlines usually require instant payment to issue a ticket.
-Because of this delay, an e-check could cause your reservation to fail or the ticket price to jump while the payment is pending.
-Always use an instant transfer method or a linked card for flights.
+Warning: If you link a bank account instead of a card, PayPal may process your payment as an e-check, which takes three to five business days to clear.
+Airlines require instant payment to issue a ticket, so an e-check can cause your reservation to fail or the price to change while the payment is pending.

 How to Resolve Issues with PayPal Payments for Airline Tickets